 3* so that you always evolve the Pokémon that will be most worth it.
 There are also a variety of other terms you can search for to isolate specific Pokémon, and you can find them all here.

 Now, not everyone is into stats, not in baseball and not in Pokémon, but if you are, there are still third-party IV apps available to you, and they'll make sure your every Pokémon you evolve is a monster.
 That way, you can evolve the 100% Bagon into Salamence and not the 82% one.

 Note: Never use any app that asks for your Pokémon or Google login to work.
 You risk losing your credentials and potentially getting data stolen is never necessary.
 On top of that, you will likely be shadowbanned.

-Bulk evolve faster with a flick
+Bulk evolve faster in Pokémon Go

 The basic formula for leveling up as fast as possible is well known by now: Catch a ton of Pidgey, Caterpie, and Weedle, drop a Lucky Egg, and evolve as many as you can before the Egg expires.
 That gives you 30 minutes to max out your XP.
 Given the evolution animation takes 20 seconds, assuming you're a precision tapping machine, you can hit up to 90 evolutions.

 Some people believe, though, that if you force quit the Pokémon Go app and then relaunch it — which also finishes the evolution for you — you can squeeze in some extra evolutions.

 I find it a lot more work for what is, in my ham-fingered case, little game.
 But if tap and swipe that a surgeon, you might just set yourself some new bulk evolution records.

 Note: Some people try using multiple phones to make the bulk evolution process even faster.
 It's unclear if it works or still works if it once did, but it is clear it's a violation of the Terms of Service and could have consequences.